 These mockups are what will sell your products to customers, so it can literally pay to go the extra mile.
 PlaceIt is an easy-to-use mockup generator that lets you create photo and video mockups for $8 each.
 Or, if you know the basics of Photoshop or other photo editing tools, you can browse Mockup World or Behance for templates.

-Having a clearly defined audience (e.g. dog owners) can actually help you create products that are in demand, lower the costs to acquire customers, and maximize your potential profits because your targeting decisions will be that much more precise.
+Since your margins will be a bit thinner with print-on-demand products, you’ll want to be strategic about how you position your brand.
+Having a clearly defined audience (e.g., dog owners) can actually help you lower the costs to acquire customers and maximize your potential profits because your targeting will be much more precise.

-- Start an Instagram account and create/curate content for your target audience.
-Get followers, use what hashtags get the most likes, and build relationships among your prospective customers.
+- Start an Instagram account and create/curate content to serve your target audience.

 - Collect emails from visitors so you can continue to market to them for free.

-Growing an audience of your ideal customers is a must for building a long-term business, print-on-demand or otherwise.
+Growing an audience is a must for building a long-term business, print on demand or otherwise.

 Design, test, sell, and grow

-If one of your ideas pans out and you start to generate a meaningful number of sales, you can always graduate from using a print on demand site to holding your own inventory or continue to use these services while finding new ways to grow your audience.
-The choice is yours.
+If your business idea pans out and you start generating a meaningful number of sales, you can always graduate from print on demand to holding your own inventory, or continue to use these services while finding new ways to grow your audience.